sofia819/mount_recorder_client/pull_request_template.md

 Please check if your PR fulfills the following requirements:
 - [ ] Tests for the changes have been added (for bug fixes / features)
-- [ ] Docs have been reviewed and added / updated if needed (for bug fixes / features)

 ## Pull request type